It's full of world-renowned theme parks and museums

 The city's waterfront shelters the maritime museums of the USS Midway Aircraft Carrier and the Star of India — two jaw-dropping ships with very different histories on the high seas.
 Kids of all ages earn their wings, literally, after completing the Midway's extensive audio tour.

 Farther north, The Birch Aquarium provides a peak at what lies beneath the surface of San Diego's briny margins, as well as interactive exhibits on climate change and some of the most stunning views of the La Jolla coastline (insider tip: pack a picnic for the kids to enjoy on the outdoor patio).
+Visitors have the opportunity to take special behind-the-scenes tours that encourage safely engaging with animals while learning from experts on a variety of topics, such as seahorse breeding.

 For pure fun, nothing beats LEGOLAND, especially for kids under 12 years old – even the roller coasters and other “thrill rides” are safe for toddlers here.
 Belmont Park's throwback roller coaster and modern carnival-style thrills.